 DBT targets behaviours in a descending hierarchy in the following order:

 1) Decreasing high-risk suicidal behaviours 2) Decreasing therapy-interfering behaviours and responses 3) Decreasing behaviours that interfere with quality of life 4) Decreasing, and addressing, post-traumatic stress responses 5) Enhancing self-respect 6) Acquiring behavioural skills learned in group therapy (the four shown above) 7) Focusing on additional goals set by patient

 DBT is effective in treating patients with borderline personality disorder.
-It is also effective in treating people who suffer with ‘spectrum mood disorders’, including self-harm.
-Recent research also suggests its effective use in treating people with chemical dependencies and sexual abuse survivors.
+It is also effective in treating people with ‘spectrum mood disorders’, including self-harm.
+Recent research also suggests DBT is effective in treating people with chemical dependencies, as well as survivors of sexual abuse.